 Pros & Cons of Polyester Carpet Fibers

 - Inexpensive: Polyester carpets average around $2 per square foot.
-It’s cheaper than nylon, which ranges between $4 and $10 per square foot.
+Polyester is cheaper than nylon, which ranges between $4 and $10 per square foot.

 - Less static electricity: Polyester carpets have a soft underfoot comparable to wool.
 These carpets don’t generate static electricity—an undesirable nylon characteristic.